-Frances Hesselbein: Meet a GUTSY woman who, like Queen Elizabeth II, underlines duty and legacy
+Frances Hesselbein: Meet a GUTSY Woman who, like Queen Elizabeth II, underlines duty and legacy

 Summary: In today’s world, women empowerment training is trending.
 Yet, it’s not so much about the number of women in leadership positions (however, that is good); it’s more about what these women stand for and how they bring their values to their organizations.
 We can all learn deeply from women like the late Queen Elizabeth II of the United Kingdom and Frances Hesselbein, C.E.O. of The Leadership Forum.
 There is less focus less on celebrity and more on duty and legacy.